Posterior Tibial Tendonitis (Tendinitis)

 Conservative Treatment Step 3: Recognize That Healing is a Process

 With dedication, the right tools, and the right information - you will achieve your goal of a sustainable recovery.
-A combination approach of cold therapy, deep heat treatments, and functional movements will make it happen much more quickly.
+A combination approach of cold, heat treatments, and functional movements will make it happen much more quickly.
 Healing takes a comprehensive approach and will differ from person to person.

 If you have questions, we welcome you to call our office toll-free at 1-866-237-9608 (Continental US), or Internationally at +1-705-532-1671.

 Have you seen what happens when you add water to a flower wilted from drought?
 In essence, your injured heel is much like a "wilted" flower; your body wants to heal its injury, but needs lots of nutrients to do it.
-Blood brings new life to your cells by delivering healing nutrients and oxygen that are vital to your tissue.
-In addition, the blood carries away toxins and cellular waste cleaning the area and healing it faster.
+Blood brings life to your tissue by delivering healing nutrients and oxygen that are vital for their growth and survival.
+In addition, the blood carries away toxins and waste cleaning the area and healing it faster.
 Without a good supply of blood, your ankle simply won't heal as quickly, opening it up to greater risk of re-injury and/or tendonosis.

 Pain and Anti-inflammatory (NSAIDs - Non-steroidal anti-inflammatory drugs) can be used if required to help manage your pain.
 However, these aren't recommended for long term use, as they can cause gastrointestinal difficulties and increase the risk of cardiovascular disease.
-The use of cold therapy and DTR Therapy in conjunction with NSAIDs can greatly improve the effect of this medication and can help to heal quicker.
+The use of cold and Circulatory Boost in conjunction with NSAIDs can greatly improve the effect of this medication and can help to heal quicker.

 The more diligent you are with your treatment and rehabilitation, the faster you will see successful results!
 With these simple therapies you will notice incredible results in your ankle.
 Visit your doctor and/or physiotherapist before using any of our outstanding products, to make sure they're right for you and your condition.